The Game of Self.

 “One more time for those in the back!… the nose bleed section!”

-If you knew what you were doing and how that worked and then learned how to do that at will?
+If you knew what you were doing and how it worked, and then learned to do it at will?
 (With intention, fully consciously aware of your doing it.)
+You could recraft your entire experience into anything you wanted, whenever you wanted.

 (No, you likely can’t turn yourself into a Giraffe… and you probably shouldn’t turn that frog into a Prince… but hey, you do you.)